Three things to know about the Seahawks’ Week 2 opponent, the Tennessee Titans

 The Titans had one of the most dangerous offenses in the league in 2020, and they entered this season with what The Athletic described as “the best collection of offensive skill talent in Titans history.”

-They have Derrick Henry, who at 6-foot-3 and 247 pounds is one of the most punishing rushers in recent NFL history.
-He has won back to back NFL rushing titles, and rushed for 2,027 yards and 17 TDs last year.
+They have Derrick Henry, who at 6 feet 3 and 247 pounds is one of the most punishing rushers in recent NFL history.
+He has won back-to-back NFL rushing titles, and rushed for 2,027 yards and 17 TDs last year.

 They have A.J.
 Brown, a close friend and former college teammate of DK Metcalf.
 Brown, like Metcalf, has emerged as one of the most exciting young receivers in the league.